 Primary considerations consist of the benefit to a child of having meaningful relationships with both parents and the need to protect a child from physical and/or psychological harm (from being subjected or exposed to abuse, neglect or family violence).

 Additional considerations in relation to a parties’ conduct include, but are not limited to, the willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the child and the other parent, each parent’s ability to provide for the child’s needs, the maturity, sex, lifestyle and background of either of the child’s parents and the attitude of each parent to the child and to the responsibilities of parenthood.
-As a result conduct can matter in parenting cases.
+As a result conduct of each parent during the divorce can play an important role in later proceedings.

 However, the granting of a divorce does not determine the issues relating to property and maintenance or parenting arrangements for your children.
 If you want to make arrangements about these issues you can:

 We know that the divorce process can be strenuous for both parties.
-If you would like more information on how we can assist you with your property settlement matter or any other family law matters, do not hesitate to contact us on 9963 9800 or via the contact form here.
+If you would like more information on how we can assist you with your property settlement matter or any other family law matters, do not hesitate to contact Etheringtons Family Lawyers in North Sydney on (02) 9963 9800 or via the contact form here.